Home > Camping

 Another feature associated with most axe and hatchet heads is some form of coating.
 These coatings are added to stave off corrosion and abrasion and preserve the life of your tool.
 These coatings come in many different forms.

-Some modern hatchets, like the Fiskars Norden N7 Hatchet and Gerber Bushcraft Hatchet, may use modern techniques similar to what we see on knife steel.
+Some modern hatchets, like the Fiskars Norden N7 Hatchet, the TOPS Hammer Hawk, and the Gerber Bushcraft Hatchet, may use modern techniques similar to what we see on knife steel.
 This could range from a black oxide coating to a diamond-like coating (DLC) to ceramic Cerakoting.
 They act as a secondary layer bonded to the head steel and are noted to reduce friction and their years of resistance.

 The Gerber Bushcraft has a PTFE-coating that keeps it from getting hung up in wet wood; (photo/Nick Belcaster)